solidjs/solid-docs-legacy/langs/en/api.md

 }): () => U[];
 ```

-Simple referentially keyed loop.
+A referentially keyed loop with efficient updating of only changed items.
 The callback takes the current item as the first argument:

 ```jsx
 <For each={state.list} fallback={<div>Loading...</div>}>